rabinadk1/rabinadk1.github.io/content/posts/training-word-embeddings.md

 # Tokenization

-Since the computer doesn’t understand strings as a numerical value, they need to be converted into some kind of numeric form.
+Since the computer doesn’t understand strings as a numerical value, they need to be converted into numeric forms.
 So the sentences used for training are converted into sequence tokens using some kind of tokenizer.
 The process of converting a text into a sequence of tokens is called tokenization.
 Tokenization can be broadly classified into 3 types viz. word, character, and subword (n-gram characters).